antiwork/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ### Checklist

-- [ ] I have used proper English within the PR title and description
 - [ ] I have linked to Figma if there's a corresponding design
 - [ ] I have linked to Notion if there's a corresponding scope
 - [ ] I have done my best to save my reader(s) time/energy